TRAPS Recreational Therapy Branch ATRA Chapter

 Click here to become a member of TRAPS.

-Meet the TR Branch Leadership
+Meet the RT Branch ATRA Chapter Leadership

 If you have not declared a branch affiliation as a TRAPS member, do so now!
 Identifying a branch that meets your needs and interests as a member will allow you to have the inside scoop on important happenings related to your field or specialty.

-Branch Chair – Alan Gatton
+Past Chair – Alan Gatton

 Alan Gatton has worked as a CTRS for over 20 years and is currently working for the City of Richardson as the Therapeutic Recreation Program Coordinator.
 He has served for 7 years on the Recreation Therapy Branch board.
 He is looking forward to seeing our branch grow as a resource for CTRS’s throughout Texas.